aol/cyclops-integration/cyclops-dexx/readme.md

 # Dexx Integration

-Dexx is a libary for Persistent Collections for Java Ported from Scala
+Dexx is a libary for Persistent Collections for Java, It is a port of the Scala persistent collections.

 v8.4.0 of cyclops uses 0.6 of Dexx